The Mysterious Sisters

 Several days passed.

-I'd been watching for a letter bird to return to the sisters, but it seems the letter arrived through the guild like normal.
+I'd been on alert expecting a letter bird to come to the sisters, but it seems the letter arrived through the guild like normal mail.

 And the letter said this: